lemmedev/neota-assignment/README.md

 ### `npm run build`

-\*_ This project requires api which are http_.\
+This project requires api which are http\*
-When deploying to a https\* domain plz make sure to edit the site settings and allow \
-and insecure content.
-This will allow the browser to request over http.
+When deploying to a https\* domain plz make sure to edit the site settings and allow insecure content.
+This will allow the browser to request over https\*

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.